Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 01

-The Senate is the current gate.
-The session ends May 15, 2026.
-Your senator's vote determines whether this ever reaches a ballot.
+The House is now the active gate.
+The Senate passed an amended version on April 17; the House must decide whether to adopt it before session ends May 15, 2026.
+Your representative's vote determines whether this ever reaches a ballot.
 Call or email and tell them where you stand.

 02